 The hypothalamus is a brain component that manages the autonomic nervous system and regulates your sleep, hormones, breathing, and related automatic body processes.
 When a cluster headache hits, the hypothalamus becomes active.
 When the hypothalamus is activated, it can stimulate a nerve pathway that causes pain in the eyes.
 Also, the blood vessels in the brain would swell.
 Thus, it would lead to a squeezing sensation or cluster headaches.

 Do your best to avoid smoking and alcohol.
 Doing so will give you a better chance of avoiding excruciating cluster headaches.
 Another way to relieve pain would be to breathe pressurized oxygen through a mask for several minutes.
 Oxygen therapy is useful in making your blood vessels shrink and also reduce your pain levels.
+You can also try headache chiropractic adjustment to ease your pain and minimize your attacks.

 Imagine this scenario.
 Spring is here, and everything is blooming all around.
 The bees and the birds are buzzing on flowers and fruits while children play outside in the meadows.
 They are happy.
 However, you are not!